Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Introduction

 Two factors make the reconstruction difficult.
 First, turbulent flows have a large number of active degrees of freedom which grows with the turbulent intensity, typically parameterized by the Reynolds number.
 The second factor is the spatio-temporal gappiness, which depends on the area and geometry of the missing region.
 In the current work we conduct a first systematic comparative study between GPOD, EPOD and GAN on the reconstruction of turbulence in the presence of rotation, which is a paradigmatic system with both coherent vortices at large scales and strong non-Gaussian and intermittent fluctuations at small scales \citep{alexakis2018cascades,buzzicotti2018inverse,di2020phase}.
 Figure \ref{fig:Reconstruction_examples} displays some examples of the reconstruction task in this work.
 The aim is to fill the gap region with data close to the ground truth (figure \ref{fig:Reconstruction_examples}(c) and (f)).
 A second long term goal would also be to systematically perform features ranking: understanding the quality of the supplied information on the basis of its performance in the reconstruction goal.
 The latter is connected to the {\it sacred grail} of turbulence: identifying the master degrees of freedoms driving turbulent flow, connected also to control problems \citep{choi1994active, lee1997application, gad2006transition, brunton2015closed, fahland2021investigation}.
 The study presented in this work is a first step towards a quantitative assessment of the tools that can be employed to ask and answer this kind of questions.

-In order to concentrate on two paradigmatic realistic set-ups, we study two gap geometries which are one central square gap (figure \ref{fig:Reconstruction_examples}(a,d)) and random gappiness (figure \ref{fig:Reconstruction_examples}(b,e)).
+In order to focus on two paradigmatic realistic set-ups, we study two gap geometries, a central square gap (figure \ref{fig:Reconstruction_examples}(a,d)) and random gappiness (figure \ref{fig:Reconstruction_examples}(b,e)).
+The latter is related to practical applications such as PTV and PIV.
 The gap area is also varied from a small to an extremely large proportion up to the limit where only one thin layer is supplied at the border, a seemingly impossible reconstructing task, for evaluation of the three methods on different situations.
+In a recent work, \citet{di2022reconstructing} used Physics-Informed Neural Networks (PINNs) for reconstruction with sparse and noisy particle tracks obtained experimentally.
+As in practice the measurements are always noisy or filtered, we also investigate the robustness of the EPOD and GAN reconstruction methods.